harrisoncramer/gitlab.nvim/README.md

     toggle_node = "t", -- Opens or closes the discussion
-    toggle_resolved = "p" -- Toggles the resolved status of the whole discussion position = "left", -- "top", "right", "bottom" or "left" size = "20%", -- Size of split relative = "editor", -- Position of tree split relative to "editor" or "window" resolved = '✓', -- Symbol to show next to resolved discussions unresolved = '✖', -- Symbol to show next to unresolved discussions tree_type = "simple", -- Type of discussion tree - "simple" means just list of discussions, "by_file_name" means file tree with discussions under file winbar = nil -- Custom function to return winbar title, should return a string.
+    toggle_resolved = "p" -- Toggles the resolved status of the whole discussion position = "left", -- "top", "right", "bottom" or "left" open_in_browser = "b" -- Jump to the URL of the current note/discussion size = "20%", -- Size of split relative = "editor", -- Position of tree split relative to "editor" or "window" resolved = '✓', -- Symbol to show next to resolved discussions unresolved = '-', -- Symbol to show next to unresolved discussions tree_type = "simple", -- Type of discussion tree - "simple" means just list of discussions, "by_file_name" means file tree with discussions under file winbar = nil -- Custom function to return winbar title, should return a string.
 Provided with WinbarTable (defined in annotations.lua)
                  -- If using lualine, please add "gitlab" to disabled file types, otherwise you will not see the winbar.
   },
-  info = { -- Show additional fields in the summary pane
+  info = { -- Show additional fields in the summary view
     enabled = true,
     horizontal = false, -- Display metadata to the left of the summary rather than underneath fields = { -- The fields listed here will be displayed, in whatever order you choose